 Furthering the list of HaFo SaFo tributes, there exists a four-minute-long animation entitled “Happy Foot vs. Sad Foot” which imagines the unlucky sad foot cultivating jealousy over the happy foot’s good luck and as a result, attempting vengeful acts against his rival.
 Fans have created costumes, tattoo designs, and jewelry charms inspired by the alleged oracle.
 There is no telling what the future holds for the sign.

-Update as of September 2019: The sign has been moved indoors.
+Update as of September 2019: The sign has been moved indoors to Yque in Los Feliz.